 Have a brilliant business that needs a helping hand?
-We’ve teamed up with business banking alternative, Tide, to offer a whopping two grand (yes, you read it right) to give you the boost you need.
+We’ve teamed up with business banking alternative, Tide, to offer two grand to give you the boost you need.
 Competition now closed.

 Have you vowed that 2020 is the year you’ll finally launch your side hustle or turbo-charge your existing business into something bigger?
 Then this one is for you because I’m offering one very lucky entrepreneur a £2000 windfall to spend on their company.
 We could all do with that kind of money in January, right?

 I’m passionate about supporting small, local businesses on Muddy – not least because until very recently, I was one!
 I know how hard it is when you’re starting out on your own, plonked at the kitchen table with no one but the cat for company.

 So I’m cock-a-hoop to be partnering with online business current account provider Tide (over 100,000 members since their 2017 launch and counting), who are on a real mission to support female entrepreneurs.
 For the chance to win that big bundle of cash, all you need to do is open an account with them, but before you roll your eyes at the potential faff, let me tell you this – I have an account myself, and it took me precisely 3 minutes 30 seconds and a couple of clicks to open it.
 Honestly.
 I couldn’t even nail a glass of wine that quickly (or could I?!).